-Have you ever wondered if you would be better off investing in a Self-directed IRA instead of leveraging the cash value of a life insurance policy?
+How does investing in real estate using a self-directed IRA compare to leveraging the cash value of a maximum over-funded life insurance policy?
 Does the tax-advantage of the IRA overcome putting your money to work in two places at one time?
 The goal of this post is to compare investing in a Self-directed IRA to Investing by leveraging the cash value of a maximum over-funded life insurance policy.
 As usual, I’ll back everything up with numbers and calculations, and we’ll be keeping all of the inputs as apples to apples as they can be.

 What Is An IRA/Self-directed IRA?